Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

   software and as such there are [various instances](https://cryptpad.org/instances/) running it.
-While we host the [flagship instance](https://cryptpad.fr) you might choose a different one depending on, e.g., the jurisdication.
+While we host the [flagship instance](https://cryptpad.fr) you might choose a different one depending on, e.g., the jurisdiction.
 * Ensure that you are connecting to the chosen CryptPad instance over [HTTPS](https://ssd.eff.org/module/what-should-i-know-about-encryption#transport-layer-encryption-example-https).
 * All security mechanisms are only as strong as your password is.